LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/manage-conversation-flow.md

 ### Evaluate options

-Used for matching the user’s input against an array of options.
+`evaluateOptions` is used for matching the user’s input against an array of options.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |